localytics/lambda-slack-router/README.md

 would return 'hello world' when called as `/testbot echo hello world`.
 The second argument is the description of the function.
 This is used in the generated `help` command, and is useful to your users when they can't remember the syntax of your bot.

 A root command can be added to the slackbot through the `setRootCommand` function.
 This root command function would be called if the text entered by the user doesn't match any other commands.
-This allows the user to directly enter arguments for the core command of the testbot.
+This allows the user to directly enter arguments for the core command of the slackbot.
 The `setRootCommand` function is similar to `addCommand` except that you don't specify the name of the command.
 The echo command implemented as a root command configured like

 ```javascript
 slackbot.setRootCommand('words...', 'Default response with the words given', function(options, callback) {